jsenko/jpct-maven-plugin/README.md

 ```
 Execute following command:
 `mvn net.jsenko.jpct:jpct-maven-plugin:1.0-SNAPSHOT:run -DjenkinsUrl='http://localhost:8080' -DjobName=custom-job`
-If we look at the jenkins console output, the shell command has been executed.
+If we look at the jenkins console output, the shell command has been executed (before maven test goal).
 Note that the model may change in futue and additional configuration options will be added.

 #### Conclusion